Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Seifert-van Kampen theorem for and its applications

 \begin{proposition} Let $X$ be a proper scheme over an algebraically closed field $k$.
 Let $K \supset k$ be another algebraically closed field.
 Then the pullback induces an equivalence of categories

 In particular, if $X$ is connected, $X_K \rarr X$ induces an isomorphism

 \end{proposition} \begin{proof} Let $X^\nu \rarr X$ be the normalization.
-It is finite and thus a morphism of effective descent for geometric covers.
+It is finite, and thus a morphism of effective descent for geometric coverings.
 Let us show that the functor $F$ is essentially surjective.
 Let $Y' \in \rmCov_{X_K}$.
-As $k$ is algebraically closed and $X^\nu$ is normal, we conclude that $X^\nu$ is geometrically normal and thus the base change $(X^\nu)_K$ is normal as well (see \cite[Tag 038O]{StacksProject}).
+As $k$ is algebraically closed and $X^\nu$ is normal, we conclude that $X^\nu$ is geometrically normal, and thus the base change $(X^\nu)_K$ is normal as well (see \cite[Tag 038O]{StacksProject}).
 Pulling $Y'$ back to $(X^\nu)_K$ we get a disjoint union of schemes finite \'etale over $(X^\nu)_K$ with a descent datum.
 It is a classical result (\cite[Exp.
-X, Cor.
-1.8]{SGA1}) that the pullback induces an equivalence $\mathrm{F}\et_{X^\nu} \rarr \mathrm{F}\et_{X^\nu_K}$ of finite \'etale covers and similarly for the double and triple products $X^\nu_2 = X^\nu\times_XX^\nu$, $X^\nu_3 = X^\nu\times_XX^\nu\times_X X^\nu$.
+X, Cor.\ 1.8]{SGA1}) that the pullback induces an equivalence $\mathrm{F}\et_{X^\nu} \rarr \mathrm{F}\et_{X^\nu_K}$ of finite \'etale coverings and similarly for the double and triple products $X^\nu_2 = X^\nu\times_XX^\nu$, $X^\nu_3 = X^\nu\times_XX^\nu\times_X X^\nu$.
 These equivalences obviously extend to categories whose objects are (possibly infinite) disjoint unions of finite \'etale schemes (over $X^\nu$, $X^\nu_2$, $X^\nu_3$ respectively) with \'etale morphisms as arrows.
 These categories can be seen as subcategories of $\rmCov_{X^\nu}$ and so on.
 These subcategories are moreover stable under pullbacks between $\rmCov_{X^\nu_i}$.
 Putting this together we see, that $Y'' = Y' \times_{X_K}(X^\nu)_K$ with its descent datum is isomorphic to a pullback of a descent datum from $X^\nu$.
 Thus, we conclude that there exists $Y \in \rmCov_X$ such that $Y' \simeq Y_K$.
 Full faithfulness of $F$ is shown in the same way.
-If $X$ is connected, it can be also proven more directly, as $F$ being fully faithful is equivalent to preserving connectedness of geometric covers, but any connected $Y \in \rmCov_X$ is geometrically connected and thus $Y_K$ remains connected by Lm. \ref{dictionary} \ref{denseimageequivalentconditions}. \end{proof}
+If $X$ is connected, it can be also proven more directly, as $F$ being fully faithful is equivalent to preserving connectedness of geometric coverings, but any connected $Y \in \rmCov_X$ is geometrically connected, and thus $Y_K$ remains connected by Lm.\ \ref{dictionary} \ref{denseimageequivalentconditions}.
+Note that in the above argument we do not claim that the double and triple intersections $X_2^\nu, X_3^\nu$ are normal, as this is in general false.
+Instead, we are only using that all the considered geometric coverings of those schemes came as pullbacks from $X^\nu$, and thus were already split-to-finite. \end{proof}